 In this lagoon covering 50,000 km², nature and history have been closely linked since the 5th century when Venetian populations, to escape barbarian raids, found refuge on the sandy islands of Torcello, Jesolo and Malamocco.
 These temporary settlements gradually became permanent and the initial refuge of the land-dwelling peasants and fishermen became a maritime power.
 Over the centuries, during the entire period of the expansion of Venice, when it was obliged to defend its trading markets against the commercial undertakings of the Arabs, the Genoese and the Ottoman Turks, Venice never ceased to consolidate its position in the lagoon.

 Venice and its lagoon landscape is the result of a dynamic process which illustrates the interaction between people and the ecosystem of their natural environment over time.
-Venice and its lagoon form an inseparable whole of which the city of Venice is the pulsating historic heart and a unique artistic achievement.
+Venice and its lagoon form an inseparable whole of which the city of Venice is the pulsating historic heart and a unique artistic achievements.

 Even today, Murano lives primarily from the production of glass, which attracts numerous tourists.
 Murano glass is available in all colours, shapes and variations.
 There is a glass museum in the Palazzo Giustiniani.
 In the church of San Pietro Martire you can admire “Madonna Enthroned” by Giovanni Bellini, as well as some paintings by Veronese.
 In addition to the glass, Murano’s main attraction and one of the oldest churches in the entire lagoon is the Basilica di Santi Maria e Donato.
 It originates from the 7th century and inspires visitors with its beautiful exterior combining Venetian, Byzantine and early Romanesque elements.